PRIVACY POLICY

 registered APP code (if any) that binds the entity, and how the entity will deal with

-• (i) whether the APP entity is likely to disclose the personal information to overseas
+such a complaint; - (i) whether the APP entity is likely to disclose the personal information to overseas

-• (j) if the APP entity is likely to disclose the personal information to overseas
+recipients; - (j) if the APP entity is likely to disclose the personal information to overseas

 recipients—the countries in which such recipients are likely to be located if it is